-Acronym / Title BF1502, BETAPREDICT - MS patients treated with BETA feron ® : PREDICT ors of treatment adherence Protocol version identifier Version 1.0 Date of last version of protocol 2015-02-12 IMPACT study number 18016 Study type □ non-PASS ⊠ PASS Joint PASS: □ YES ⊠ NO Author Prof. Dr. med.
-Markus Schürks, MSc Medical Project Leader Neurology, Immunology & Ophthalmology Rationale and background Multiple sclerosis (MS) is an autoimmune inflammatory demyelinating and degenerative disorder of the central nervous system, primarily affecting young adults.
+Acronym / Title BF1502, BETAPREDICT - MS patients treated with BETA feron®: PREDICT ors of treatment adherence Protocol version identifier Version 1.0 Date of last version of protocol 2015-02-12 IMPACT study number 18016 Study type □ non-PASS □ PASS Joint PASS: □ YES □ NO Author Medical Project Leader Neurology, Immunology & Ophthalmology Rationale and background Multiple sclerosis (MS) is an autoimmune inflammatory demyelinating and degenerative disorder of the central nervous system, primarily affecting young adults.
 The key prerequisite for an effective therapy is that patients follow their physicians' treatment recommendations, i.e. are compliant or adherent to therapy.
 However, non-adherence to therapy is a major challenge in all chronic diseases requiring long-term treatment.
-Systematic analyses aiming to determine predictors of adherence among MS patients in general and among those treated with Betaferon ® in particular are scarce.
+Systematic analyses aiming to determine predictors of adherence among MS patients in general and among those treated with Betaferon® in particular are scarce.
 Adherence among MS patients is low, constituting a serious public health challenge.
 Potential benefits on the individual disease course may be jeopardized and medical resources wasted.
-Factors determining adherence are complex and multi-layered; hence, we aim to comprehensively understand potential predictors of MS patients in Germany treated with Betaferon ® .
-Research question and objectives The primary objective of this study is to determine baseline predictors of adherence to Betaferon ® treatment after 12 and 24 months (co-primary end-point).
-Secondary objectives are to evaluate at each visit: Satisfaction with the BETACONNECTTM autoinjector, Injection site pain, Flu-like symptoms following Betaferon® application,

-• Analgesic use prior to Betaferon ® application,

-• Intake of vitamin D, other vitamins, and nutrients,

-• If adherence to Betaferon ® treatment is associated with:

-depression,

-health related quality of life,

-coping mechanisms,

-self-management mechanisms,

-social support,

-• fatigue, and

-• cognition.

-• If adherence to Betaferon ® treatment at 12 (24) months is

-associated with number of relapses at 12 (24) months.

-• If adherence to Betaferon ® treatment at 12 (24) months is

-associated with EDSS change at 12 (24) months.

-• .

-• If adherence to Betaferon® treatment is associated with

-utilities of treatment (only baseline and final visit).

-• With respect to the subgroup of patients participating in

-the PTMS program (participants from PTMS centers vs.

-participants from non-PTMS centers):

-• At each visit, if the PTMS program is associated with:

-• treatment adherence,

-• depression,

-• quality of life,

-• self-management mechanisms,

-• fatigue,

-• cognition.

-• In the subgroup of patients participating in the PTMS

-program:

-At each visit evaluation of:

-social support,

-• coping behavior.

-only for patients participating in the PTMS program.
+Factors determining adherence are complex and multi-layered; hence, we aim to comprehensively understand potential predictors of adherence by investigating a representative cohort of MS patients in Germany treated with Betaferon®.
+Research question and objectives The primary objective of this study is to determine baseline predictors of adherence to Betaferon® treatment after 12 and 24 months (co-primary end-point).
+Secondary objectives are to evaluate at each visit: • Satisfaction with the BETACONNECT TM autoinjector, • Injection site pain, • Flu-like symptoms following Betaferon® application,

+- Analgesic use prior to Betaferon® application,

+- Intake of vitamin D, other vitamins, and nutrients,

+- If adherence to Betaferon® treatment is associated with:

+- depression,

+- health related quality of life,

+- coping mechanisms,

+- self-management mechanisms,

+- social support,

+- fatigue, and

+- cognition.

+- If adherence to Betaferon® treatment at 12 (24) months is associated with number of relapses at 12 (24) months.

+- If adherence to Betaferon® treatment at 12 (24) months is associated with EDSS change at 12 (24) months.

+- •

+- If adherence to Betaferon® treatment is associated with utilities of treatment (only baseline and final visit).

+- With respect to the subgroup of patients participating in the PTMS program (participants from PTMS centers vs. participants from non-PTMS centers):

+- At each visit, if the PTMS program is associated with:

+- treatment adherence,

+- depression,

+- quality of life,

+- self-management mechanisms,

+- fatigue,

+- cognition.

+- In the subgroup of patients participating in the PTMS program:

+- At each visit evaluation of:

+- social support,

+- coping behavior.